Equipment

 Helmet:

 For racers, helmets need to have hard plastic covering your ears.
 Helmets with soft padding on the outside of the ears are not allowed at many races.
-At the U14 and older, there are specific helmet requirements (i.e., for Giant Slalom and speed events must be FIS Certified).
+Helmets must be FIS certified.
+Racers will also need a chin guard that attaches to their helmet.
+These are often helmet specific.

 Skis and Boots: